freeipa/freeipa/daemons/ipa-kdb/README.s4u2proxy.txt

 At the moment no wildcarding is implemented so services have to be explicitly listed in their respective groups.
-I have some idea of adding wildcard support at least for the ipaAllowedToImpersonate group in order to separate user principals by REALM.
+I have some idea of adding wildcard support at least for the ipaAllowToImpersonate group in order to separate user principals by REALM.
 So you can say all users of REALM1 can be impersonated by this service but no users of REALM2.